alfonsobries/vue-tailwind/docs/README.md

 export default MyOwnTheme
 ```

-Finally, add your custom theme when configuring VueTailwind:
+Finally, add your custom theme when you install VueTailwind:

 ```js {3,6}
 import Vue from 'vue'